If your struggling with Narcissism Articles issues, please take our survey to see the severity

 The last part of this sentence states “but having denied the power thereof”.
 I have linked this with the first part that states “holding a form of godliness” for it appears out of context to split the two.
 When you take these together as a full sentence then a new and relevant context appears that requires explanation and which can be interpreted in a number of ways.

-Regardless of your own spiritual beliefs there are people in society who follow religions and beliefs around the concept of spiritual powers in every culture of the world.
+Regardless of your own spiritual beliefs, there are people in society who follow religions and beliefs around the concept of spiritual powers in every culture of the world.
 Mankind has always been attracted to the concept of a God and the ultimate power that it alludes to.
-In Western society there are a hardcore and normally secretive group of people who practice the "dark arts" of Satanism and "dark" occultic practices, whilst others gather in secret societies where "special", "powerful" and "hidden" knowledge and power are claimed to lie.
+In Western society, there are hardcore and normally secretive groups of people who practise the “dark arts” of Satanism and “dark” occultic practices, whilst others gather in secret societies where “special”, “powerful” and “hidden” knowledge and power are claimed to lie.

 It does not really matter whether you and I believe in God or these practices for these people do believe in the concept of the Godhead, but seek in their dark occultic ways to learn master and assume vast powers of domination, control, and rewards that such a person can manifest using such godly powers.
 Secret societies more or less constellate around similar beliefs and crossovers occur between secret societies and occultic or Satanic worship.

 There is evidence that some Narcissists are particularly drawn to secret societies and dark occultic groups who preach power, domination, control, and also doctrines of how to hurt or kill your enemies.
 They often include a basic winner take all philosophy that narcissistically focuses on oneself as the all-powerful one, or under the patronage of the “all-powerful one” such as Satan for a price (your soul).